jolyonb/olxcleaner/README.md

 * `-c`: Specify the course file to analyze.
 If not specified, looks for `course.xml` in the current directory.
 If given a directory, looks for `course.xml` in that directory.
 * `-u`: Include url_names for verticals.
 * `> latexfile.tex`: Output the report to a file.

+If you get an error like `Character cannot be encoded into LaTeX: U+FEFF - ``'`, then you have some bad unicode in your `display_name` entries.
+Look through the LaTeX output for `{\bfseries ?}`, which is what that character is converted into.